David-44/darkbox/README.md

 #### Animations used for transitions.

+Extra animations are in the file animations.css
-All animations can be seen on the [demo](http://morisset-web.co.uk/darkbox-demo.html) page.
+They can be seen on the [demo](http://morisset-web.co.uk/darkbox-demo.html) page.
 By default, they all have a duration of 1 second for the out, and one second for the in.
-In order to modify it, you will need to change the duration of the animation **both in the CSS and in the javascript options**.
+In order to modify it, you will need to change the duration of the animation **both in the CSS declarations and in the javascript options**.

 #### javascript options

-Here are the options and default values :
+Options available and default values :

 ```javascript
 {